Seatis/my-teaching-materials/workshop/advanced-js-01/README.md

 # Advanced JavaScript part 1.

 ## Objectives
- - Have an idea about functional programming in JavaScript
  - Get an understanding of how variables work in JavaScript
+ - Get an understanding what scope is and how it works in Javascript
  - Get some routine in Object Creation in JavaScript

 ## Materials & Resources